prividentity/PrivateIdentity-Oldd/Cloud-Biometric-API-Pricing-Details.md

 | Over 100M /month | $0.0004 per use | $0.40 |
 | Data Storage/enroll | $0.00001 per month | $0.01 |

 Each model use or API call counts as one use.
+Some models and APIs are priced differently and are described in the table below.

 ### Pricing Table - Specific